Clinics & Services

 - condoms - we provide free condoms for teenagers on the ‘C’ Card scheme.
 Ask your doctor, nurse or a receptionist.

-Please see a doctor if you would like to discuss having a cap or coil fitted.
+Please see a doctor if you would like to discuss having a coil or Implant fitted.
 Contraceptive advice can also be obtained from the Family Planning Clinic on 0117 927 6781.

 Emergency contraception can be obtained from the surgery but you must make an appointment.
 You can also obtain emergency contraception from the nearest Walk-in Centre or direct from a pharmacy.